robzr/shurly/README.md

 ### Minimum Slug Length
 Since the slug is a truncated hash, the liklihood of collisions increases as the slug length decreases.
-The server administrator can set the minimum slug length with the `SHURLY_MIN_SLUG_LENGTH` environment variable to accomodate the desired slug entropy, which determines confidence in offline validation, and level of obscurity for probing slugs.
+The server administrator can set the minimum slug length with the `SHURLY_MIN_SLUG_LENGTH` environment variable to accomodate the desired slug entropy, which determines confidence in offline validation, and the degree of obscurity for probing slugs.
 The probability would be calculated for any two unique URLs validating to the same slug with the formula `50 / 64^slug_length` (percent), or 1 in `64^slug_length / 2`.

 | Number                  | Description                               |